jgibo/opentelemetry-js/README.md

 ---

+## Fork Overview

+Commit e1eb3a58 adds fetch support to exporter-trace-otlp-http, this commit is built and published to npm at @jgibo/exporter-trace-otlp-http.
+Credit to @sugi for this work, I've forked his fork to publish the change.

+The rest of the README is unchanged from the upstream repo opentelemetry/opentelemetry-js

 ## About this project

 This is the JavaScript version of [OpenTelemetry](https://opentelemetry.io/), a framework for collecting traces, metrics, and logs from applications.